-15.3.1.
+17.3.1.
 Risk of a change in cash flows resulting from a change in interest rates

-Given that the Company holds a significant amount of interest-bearing assets, the Company's revenue and cash flows are affected by changes in market interest rates.
+Given that the Group holds a significant amount of interest-bearing assets, the Group's revenue and cash flows are affected by changes in market interest rates.

-The Company is exposed to interest rate risk particularly in connection with its current and non-current debt instruments and loans.
-Loans and bonds bearing interest at variable rates may result in the Company's exposure to a change in cash flows resulting from changes in interest rates.
-As at the end of 2019 and 2018 the Company had no debt in the form of loans or bonds.
-In 2019 the Company did not use the external financing (in previous years the Company pursued the bond programme which was repaid in full amount with the last tranche paid in 2018).
+The Group is exposed to interest rate risk particularly in connection with loans but may also be related to its current and non-current debt instruments and bank loans.
+Loans, borrowings and bonds bearing interest at variable rates result in the Group's exposure to a change in cash flows resulting from changes in interest rates.